walkie talkies

 For my nephew, I bought a tiny FRS(Family Radio Service) walkie-talkie for his recent birthday.
 My goal?
 Teach him the basics of two-way communication whilst also providing a handy tool on his trips.
-He’s a restless boy that likes to explore, and while most everyone has cell phones, I like the simplicity and safety of FRS radios.
-The walkie-talkies are very easy to use and do not require a license.
-Users can Push-to-Talk (PTT) literally in one click.
+He is a charming boy who likes to explore.
+When everyone around him is enjoying a smartphone, I like to introduce him with radio communication technology.
+Where he can get some knowledge and most importantly that will help him in many ways.
+For safety, I gave him a FRS walkie-talkie.
+These types of ham radios are very easy to use and they don’t need a license to operate them.
+Just press the PTT button and transmit your message.
 This one little tip allows you to start making contact immediately.
 No more waiting for a signal, no more dialing of numbers.
 Due to their simplicity, they are an ideal platform for reliable, speedy communication in a wide range of use cases.

 What is a Walkie-Talkie?